HuddleCard Help Center

 Birthday and work anniversary cards are automatic — HuddleCard sends them based on the dates you've entered.
 But sometimes you need a card for something else: a promotion, a farewell, a new baby, a thank-you from a leader, or a moment a whole team wants to mark together.

 Occasion cards are created by an admin.
-You pick a card type, choose who signs and who receives, and set the delivery date.
-HuddleCard handles the rest — notifying signers, collecting messages, and delivering on schedule.
+You pick a card type, choose who signs and who receives, and set when to deliver.
+Send once for a single date, or Schedule for a card that repeats on a cadence you choose (Free and Pro).
+HuddleCard handles the rest: notifying signers, collecting messages, and delivering on schedule.

 Unlike automated celebrations — which always go from a team to one person — occasion cards can flow in four different directions.